jay-joo-code/prosys/README.md

-# prosys
+# Prosys

 Personalized productivity system: Prosys.

 Custom built for me, by me.

 This repo will not run locally without environment variables.